vercel/next.js/docs/advanced-features/react-18/streaming.md

 #### Styling

-The Next.js team is working on support for `styled-jsx` and CSS modules in streaming SSR.
+Inline styles, Global CSS, CSS modules and Next.js built-in `styled-jsx` are supported with streaming.
+The Next.js team is working on the guide of integrating other CSS-in-JS solutions in streaming SSR.
 Stay tuned for updates.

+> Note: The styling code should be only placed in client components, not server components, when using React Server Components